 Getting a graduate job in transport and logistics

 Larger organisations offer transport graduate schemes in disciplines such as general management, engineering, operations, transport planning and logistics, IT, finance and HR.

 Large postal and courier delivery companies such as DHL, DPD and Royal Mail Group run formal graduate programmes.

 There are also schemes for graduates with an understanding of logistics and supply chain management.
 Gist, Boots, Lidl and EDF Energy are among the employers offering graduate opportunities.

-For those seeking careers in air travel, many leading private employers run airline graduate schemes - for example, Ryanair run schemes in IT, head office, engineering and flight operations.
+For those seeking careers in air travel, many leading private employers run airline graduate schemes - for example, Ryanair run schemes in head office, operations and IT.

 To explore the graduate roles currently available, search transport industry jobs.